douira/parenthis-lang/README.md

 # The SUL Language

 SUL is an esoteric programming language, this project is the interpreter for it.
+Version 1 was badly written and is not public.
+Currently the most up-to-date interpreter of SUL V2 is written in JavaScript and resides in [this KhanAcademy project](https://www.khanacademy.org/computer-programming/sul-v2-an-esoteric-programming-language/4555641989431296).
+This uses Processing.js.
+The formatted code can also be found in `old.js`.
+This project aims to create a third version (V3) that has a better JavaScript API and coding style.

 I've written about SUL on the Esolang wiki [here](https://esolangs.org/wiki/SUL).
 This is an adaptation of that documentation.